-A || Under Federal regulations, a unit either "passes" or "fails".
-Any item that does not meet the standards will cause the unit to fail.
-The owner will be notified in writing if the unit fails, and what repairs are required in order for the unit to pass the HQS inspection the owner determines whether he/she is willing to make the repairs and informs the tenant and the HMHA of this decision.
+A || Under Federal regulations, a unit either "passes" or "fails."
+Any item not meeting the standards will cause the unit to fail.
+The owner will be notified in writing if the unit fails and what repairs are required to pass the HQS inspection.
+The owner determines whether they will make the repairs and informs the tenant and the HMHA of this decision.

-If the owner elects not to make the repairs, the family must choose another unit to receive assistance.
+If the owner does not make the repairs, the family must choose another unit to receive assistance.